Boost Your Brain: An Essential Action for Vibrant Longevity

 The research is urgent: use your brain or potentially lose it.
 If you can fill some of your days each week with activities that combine both manual dexterity and mental effort, that’s even better!

-I’ll be sharing ideas on activities that can Boost Your Brain each week in our free newsletter The Pounce.
+I’ll be sharing ideas on activities that can Boost Your Brain each week in our free newsletter The Weekly Pounce.

 The Five Essential Actions are: